bitcoinfo/bitcoin-history/before-bitcoin/README.md

 # Before Bitcoin

-This section is for all history preceeding, and related to the develpment of Bitcoin, including Cryptography, Digital Payments, Distributed Systems, P2P, Open Source, Traditional Currencie, and Digital Currencies.
+This section is for all history preceeding, and related to the develpment of Bitcoin.
+To include background information regarding Cryptography, Digital Payments, Distributed Systems, P2P, Open Source, Traditional Currencie, and Digital Currencies.

 * [**Back to Main Directory of Contents**](https://github.com/infominer33/bitcoin-history/)